Khizar-Baig/Advanced-Emotion-Detection-using-CNN-and-OpenCV/README.md

 restore_best_weights=True: When training is stopped early, the model's weights are rolled back to those of the epoch with the best validation loss.

 Impact of Early Stopping:
 Efficiency and Prevention of Overfitting: Early Stopping is a form of regularization used to avoid overfitting.
-By stopping the training when the validation loss stops improving, the model is prevented from learning noise and irrelevant patterns in the training data.
+The model is prevented from learning noise and irrelevant patterns in the training data by stopping the training when the validation loss stops improving.
 Resource Optimization: It saves computational resources by terminating training early if the model ceases to improve, making the training process more efficient.
 Model Performance: By reverting to the best weights when early stopping occurs, the model will likely have better generalization performance on unseen data.